This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 I’ve been a resident of Barcelona for over 10 years, and oftentimes, I still feel like a tourist.
 This happens usually when I’m wandering with the crowds in Gothic Quarter or Born, or passing through the raucous-y Plaça Catalunya.
 I still visit tourist sites from time to time (yes, even the Sagrada Familia!).
 For that reason, I’ve come up with some Barcelona tips and tricks for YOU, especially if you’re a first-timer.
 Find out what you need to do before you come to Barcelona!

 - Buy your tickets to the Barcelona top attractions ahead of time.
 Do this for two reasons 1) they’re often cheaper online, and 2) you can “skip the line”.
 Definitely do this for the Sagrada Familia, Park Guell, Picasso Museum, and maybe Casa Batlló in the summer.
 [Read my ultra-useful Sagrada Familia tips here.]

 - Make sure the museum you want to visit is open.
 Some museums are closed on Mondays.
 Don’t be a dumb-dumb like me, and take a 2-hour train ride to the Dalí Museum and realize it’s closed.

 - What are the best places to go for a first-timer?
 In my opinion, if you have to pay to go INSIDE any Barcelona sights, it’s the Sagrada Familia and Park Guell.
 Other than that, you should experience walking around the Gothic Quarter and Born neighborhoods. <– These are the historical districts of Barcelona which are also packed with restaurants and bars.
 Then lastly, hit the port and beaches, and then get a view from Montjuic.
 That’s my order of preference.

 Food, Eating, and Restaurants

 - Spanish is widely spoken, but Catalan is the official local language.
-A lot of the “official” signs are just in Catalan, so even though some words look somewhat familiar, it’s in Catalan!
+A lot of the official government-run signs are just in Catalan, so even though some words look somewhat familiar, it’s in Catalan!
 Having said that, you can often communicate in English, but I highly suggest you try to speak Spanish – it will always be appreciated.